dfederlein/ansible-tower-demo/README.md

 - Git
 - An Internet connection to create the demo environment.
 - The ability to run 5 VM's on your system.
-- Alternatively: a Cloud credential to launch into AWS/Azure(coming soon)/Google(coming soon)

 Ansible install instructions here: http://docs.ansible.com/intro_installation.html